Flexitive/page-api/README.md

 `size` is an object with `width` and `height` properties, representing the dimensions of the custom element.
 This is useful if the element content needs to respond to the element size.

 ### `resize` (optional)
-Update the element HTML content whenever the window sizes changes.
+Update the element HTML content whenever the element size changes (e.g. if the browser window is resized).

 ### `appear` (optional)
 Do something when the element appears.